 To do this, we combined our data across 5 patients.
 Each patient had ~7 hippocampal electrodes and a few hundred distinct eye movement events.
 We decomposed the raw electrical activity into separate frequency bands from 3 to 100 Hz.
 Then we looked for significant effects.
 For this analysis, we compared brain activity across two different types of eye movements -- when subjects looked to the object's original spot vs. when subjects looked to the object's new spot.

 This comparison yielded a series of difference values at each time-frequency point.
 We identified the individual time-frequency points that have large difference values.
 We then looked for high scoring points that were contiguous on either the time or frequency scale.
 These contiguous points are called clusters.
 We summed up the value of each unique cluster and assigned a value to it.

 To distinguish significant effects from noise, we created a null distribution from the data.
 For this, we shuffled the condition labels of each eye movement and then re-ran the comparison.
 We found the largest cluster from each random comparison and put that into the null distribution.
 We repeated this process 1000 times.
 Then, we looked to see where the clusters from the real data fell in the null distribution.

 These results provide concrete evidence that our eyes are powerful indicators of our thought processes.
-As far as I know, I'm the only one who does this type of experimentation.
-I pioneered the experimental approach and coded the data pipelines for how these disparate information sources (intracranial EEG, eye tracking, and behavioral tests) would get linked together.
+As far as I know, this is the first study to do this type of experimentation.
+I pioneered the experimental approach and, and along with my team (especially Jim Kragel, Ph.D.), I coded the data pipelines for how these disparate information sources (intracranial EEG, eye tracking, and behavioral tests) would get linked together.
 It required designing specialized behavioral tests that took advantage of peoples eye movements to tease apart what they were doing.
-Eye movements provide a powerful to to study people's thought processes.
+Eye movements provide a powerful tool to study people's thought processes.